-This year we will be raising awareness of actions individuals can take to help or support someone who is struggling, under the international theme of Working Together to Prevent Suicide.
+This year we raised awareness of actions individuals can take to help or support someone who is struggling, under the international theme of Working Together to Prevent Suicide.
 Below is a range of information from our members on actions that individuals can take, which together can help to prevent suicide:

 - Starting conversations

 - Taking time to listen

 - Helping people find support

 If you are concerned about someone, either because of things they are saying or doing, it can be difficult to know where to start a conversation about distress and suicidal thoughts.
 Our members have developed advice and suggestions to help:

 - Time to Talk's ‘Ask Twice’ campaign suggests that sometimes we say we’re fine when we’re not, so if your mate’s acting differently, ask whether they're OK twice.
 See videos and more advice on their website here: